johnlim/auth0-element/README.md

 It also includes a JWT manager that handles expiry of ID tokens.

 ### Demo
-Please see latest auth0-element demo (from master) at https://johnlim.github.io/auth0-element/components/auth0-element/demo/
+A live demo of the element in action can be found [here](https://johnlim.github.io/auth0-element/components/auth0-element/demo/ ).

 ### Example - Authentication
-Enabling authentication which uses [Hosted Pages](https://auth0.com/docs/hosted-pages)  with JWT manager enabled is as simple as dropping in an \<auth0-auth\> element into your html and setting the properties accordingly.
+Enabling authentication which uses [Hosted Pages](https://auth0.com/docs/hosted-pages)  with JWT manager enabled by importing the \<auth0-auth\> element into your html and setting the properties accordingly.
 ```html
 <auth0-auth
 	client-id="YOUR_CLIENT_ID"